vcheplygina/fyp2024/assignment_final.md

 ## Task 5: Measure the features automatically

-Create implementations for the Asymmetry and Color features using related work in image analysis.
+Create implementations for your visual features using related work in image analysis.
 There will be multiple (similar) ways to measure each feature, if this is the case you can motivate which method you choose.
 You may use code available online but you need to be able to explain and modify different steps of the code.

 To test your implementations, you might want to create ``toy'' images where you already know the results, for example a circle should be less asymmetric than an ellipse, etc.